ConnorSweeneyDev/.config/README.md

 Now make firefox your default browser.
 After that go to Firefox settings and change the following:
 - General &rightarrow; Use recommended performance settings = Off.
 - General &rightarrow; Use hardware acceleration when available = Off.
-- Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Paste `moz-extension://13a1d2f1-5f72-41ad-bbed-17d8bb8bae85/static/newtab.html` &rightarrow; Use Current Page.
+- Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Open a new tab, then close it and go to your history, copy the url of that closed tab and paste it into the field - it should be of the form `moz-extension://[NUMBERS]/static/newtab.html`.
 - Home &rightarrow; Default search engine = Google.
 - Now go to this url `about:config` and search for `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.leave` and change both to `0 0`.